bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/examples/transactions.md

 {% endhighlight %}
 </div>

-The `signrawtransaction` call used here is nearly identical to the one used above.
+The `signrawtransactionwithkey` call used here is nearly identical to the one used above.
 The only difference is the private key used.
 Now that the two required signatures have been provided, the transaction is marked as complete.